Seven Tips for your Next Triathlon

 Solution: Sighting.
-It seems simple yet can be difficult to master.
+It seems like a simple triathlon swimming tip, yet it can be difficult to master.
 Taking a few seconds to see where you’re headed will save you minutes in the water.
 Some triathletes will sight every 3-5 strokes, especially when the water is super rough.

 Tip: Practice in the pool.
 Even if your pool is only 25 meters, practice sticking your head up to take a peek about halfway.
 Spend a 500 sighting halfway during every 25.
-You’ll be tired, but it’ll help on race day.
+You’ll be tired, but practicing this triathlon swimming technique will help on race day.